modelscope/modelscope-agent/docs/get_started/introduction.md

 # Introduction

 **ModelScope-Agent**, a general and customizable agent framework for real-world applications, based on open-source LLMs as controllers.
 It provides a user-friendly system library that are:
-- **cutomizable engine**: customizable engine design to support model training on multiple open-source LLMs
+- **customizable engine**: customizable engine design to support model training on multiple open-source LLMs
 - **Diversified and Comprehensive APIs**: enabling seamless integration with both model APIs and common APIs in a unified way.

 To equip the LLMs with tool-use abilities, a comprehensive framework has been proposed spanning over tool-use data collection, tool retrieval, tool registration, memory control, customized model training, and evaluation for practical real-world applications.